Developer relations: Roles and job titles

-Report Structure
+Report structure

 DevRel practitioners may report to different groups within an organization – both technical and non-technical.
-A survey in 2021, showed that the report structure of companies was marketing: 26.2%, combined non-technical departments (marketing, sales, and business development): 30.7%, and combined technical departments (product, engineering, and CTO): 44.1%.
+In a 2021 survey, DevRel practitioners when asked "Which department does your DevRel team report to?" answered the following:

-Salary Structure
+Salary structure

 Annual salaries for DevRel practitioners vary from less than US$50,000 to over $250,000 in some cases.
-A survey from 2021 indicates that the largest segment of annual salaries was between $100,000 to $150,000.
+A survey from 2021 indicates that the largest segment of annual salaries was between $100,000 and $150,000.

-Companies Practicing DevRel
+Companies practicing DevRel

-Developer-First Versus Developer-Plus Companies
+Developer-first versus developer-plus companies

 Organizations which practice DevRel may be Developer-first or Developer-plus (aka Dev +) depending on their primary business model.
 Developer-First companies (e.g., Stripe, Camunda, PerceptiLabs, Unity, and Twilio) have a business-to-developer model (B2D) focused on selling products specifically designed to be used by developers.
 Developer-Plus companies (e.g., Slack, Spotify, Apple, Qualcomm, and Santander) tend to be business-to-business (B2B) or business-to-consumer (B2C).
 While the primary focus of Developer-Plus companies is to create and sell products for businesses or consumers, they also make products or services available to developers which benefit or enhance their strategy including: opening new market channels, creating new use cases, contributing to innovation strategies, or optimizing/enhancing existing products.

 In 2021, a survey showed that 63.6% of organizations with DevRel programs were Developer-Plus, and 36.4% were Developer-First.

-Developer Influence and Market Sizing
+Developer influence and market sizing

 Regardless of Developer-Plus or Developer-First, companies are recognizing the growing power developers have in influencing purchasing decisions.
 This includes new companies focused on making tools for developers, and existing companies whose primary focus was elsewhere, which are now recognizing the developer opportunity.
 Thus, business leaders are now involved in starting new DevRel programs at their companies or increasing the impact of their existing programs.

 Products or services targeted at developers comprise an estimated $49 billion (in 2021) Developer-Led landscape that spans many categories including: